 - High quality, natural ingredients.

-- Free from preservatives, flavourings, and artificial colours.
+- Free from preservatives, flavorings, and artificial colors.

 - Contains taurine, which aids healthy digestion.

-- Helps prevent your Maine Coon getting hairballs
+- Helps prevent your Maine Coon from getting hairballs

 Our Maine Coon cat goes crazy for this dry food, so it must taste pretty good!
-His favourite flavour is salmon.
+His favorite flavor is salmon.
 It contains a massive 39% crude protein, which is far higher than the cheaper branded cat food that has roughly 30% protein.